cccbr/runningatower/content/docs/030-Formalities/index.md

 Further details can be found at [safeguarding](https://cccbr.org.uk/safeguarding/).

-In a Church of England setting, the Tower Captain, and other persons with responsibilities, should have completed the Safeguarding Leadership training module.
+In a ***[C of E](../170-glossary/#CofE)*** setting, the Tower Captain, and other persons with responsibilities, should have completed the Safeguarding Leadership training module.
 It would be expected that the remainder of the band should have completed the Basic and Foundation Safeguarding training modules.

 The required levels must always be in line with the tower authority’s policies.